 Caramel Apple Jello Shots, made inside a Granny Smith apple, can be made with either butterscotch schnapps or caramel flavored vodka.
 Fun, delicious, and perfect for a party or tailgate!

-The tart apple gets hollowed out and filled with a mixture of apple cider, caramel sauce, unflavored gelatin, and either caramel flavored vodka or butterscotch schnapps.
+The tart apple gets hollowed out and filled with a mixture of apple cider, caramel sauce, unflavored gelatin, and either caramel vodka or butterscotch schnapps.
 They’re so good!
 Plus, they’re way easier to eat than a traditional Jello shot.
 Slice them up and serve to a crowd at your next fall party.

 Below is a list of the ingredients with some helpful tips and suggestions for substitutions.
 Scroll all the way down for the full, printable recipe card with amounts & instructions.